 Did you know that food takes up more space in US landfills than anything else?
 While many people are becoming more conscious of their waste, millions of households are still cooking and binning far too much food.

 - Plan your meals for the week ahead before you start shopping or cooking your next recipe.
 If you’re not going to get around to eating every portion, divide up your recipe so you only create what you need!

 - If you end up with extra portions after cooking, divide them into freeze-proof containers and put them in the freezer for another day

 - Made too much food?
 Why not ask a neighbour or family member if they’d like to sample some of your cooking?

 - FoodCycle your leftovers!
-Not all kitchen scraps can be composted, and using an electric composter is an excellent alternative to composting old food!
+Not all kitchen scraps can be composted, and using a food waste recycler is an excellent alternative to composting old food!

 5. Bagged Salads

 Believe it or not, bagged salads are one of the biggest landfill culprits.
 While they can seem like a convenient option at the time of shopping, they expire quickly and come packaged in unnecessary and often non-recyclable plastic.

 Top Tips to Cut Out Bagged Salads